Abirii/Camara-Remote-Control/README.md

 ● Count how many fingers are being held up

-# Store the video frames and iteration over the frames
+# Store the video frames
 Take a video as input and breaking the video into frames and simultaneously store that frames in a list.

 After getting list of frames we perform iteration over the frames and control the index of the list with the